Katie S. Artz, MD, FACS

 - Blood chemistry tests, which measure different substances in the blood, including electrolytes, fats, proteins, glucose (sugar), and enzymes.
 Some of the specific blood chemistry tests include a basic metabolic panel (BMP), a comprehensive metabolic panel (CMP), and an electrolyte panel.

-- Genetic tests for genetic changes such as BRCA and TP53
+- Genetic tests for genetic changes such as in the BRCA and TP53 genes.

 - HER2 test.
 HER2 is a protein involved with cell growth.
 It is on the outside of all breast cells.
 If your breast cancer cells have more HER2 than normal, they can grow more quickly and spread to other parts of the body.